DarthKipsu/RPS-robot/README.md

 5. Add a shared folder from the computer settings > Shared folders > Add shared folder with folder name RPCConnect and path to wherever your RPCConnect folder is located.
 The shared folder should have full access (no read-only).
 5. Do the same for folder name RPC.
 6. Start the newly created computer and select RojbOS from the opening screen.
-7. Flaxh LejOs operating system to your NXT brick by connecting it to the computer with USB and select Applications > leJOS > leJOS Tools > leJOS NXT Flasher GUI > Start program.
+7. Flash LejOs operating system to your NXT brick by connecting it to the computer with USB and select Applications > leJOS > leJOS Tools > leJOS NXT Flasher GUI > Start program.
-8. Onse LejOs is setup in the brick, make sure you have bluetooth connection to your NXT.
+8. Once LejOs is setup in the brick, make sure you have bluetooth connection to your NXT.
 9. Open terminal and create folders for both projects: `mkdir /opt/lejos-workspace/RPC` and `mkdir /opt/lejos-workspace/RPCConnect`
 10. Then connect those folder to the folders on your own computer: `sudo mount -t vboxsf -o uid=$UID,gid=$(id -g) RPCConnect /opt/lejos-workspace/RPCConnect` and `sudo mount -t vboxsf -o uid=$UID,gid=$(id -g) RPC /opt/lejos-workspace/RPC`
 11. Open Eclipse from the desktop and import the two projects just linked.